Step 3. Specify Account Settings

-At the Account step of the wizard, choose whether you want to use an IAM role, an AWS account or one-time access keys of an IAM user to allow Veeam Backup & Replication to perform the restore operation.
+At the Account step of the wizard, you can choose whether you want to use an IAM role belonging to a single AWS account, an AWS account within an AWS Organization, or one-time access keys of an IAM user to allow Veeam Backup & Replication to perform the restore operation.
 For information on the permissions that the IAM role or IAM user must have to perform the restore operation, see RDS Instance Restore IAM Permissions.

 For an organization or a scope of organizational units to be displayed in the list of available identities, it must be added to the backup appliance as described in section Managing AWS Organizations.